DragonRidersUnite/book/src/01-hello-dragon.md

 - `dragonruby` — the executable you'll run to launch your game in development mode, you're primary entry into the development flow
 - `dragonruby-publish` — a command-line tool to help you easily build and publish your game online, don't worry about this yet!
-- `samples/` — a folder of example code that you can run if you'd like, or just ignore it for now
+- `samples/` — a folder of example code that you can explore and run if you'd like, or just ignore it for now
 - `docs/` — the DragonRuby Game Toolkit docs for the version you've downloaded, extremely handy if you want to dive deeper than this book
 - `mygame/` 🌟 — as the name implies, this is where the code, graphics, sound, and other assets live for your game; this is the primary folder you'll be working in
     - `app/` — this is where your Ruby code goes